PHP Luminova: MySQLi and PDO Database Connection Driver

 Determines the appropriate database parameter type for a given value.

-This is used to bind parameters correctly when preparing SQL statements, returning either a PDO type constant (string) or a MySQLi type constant (int), depending on the driver context.
+This is used to bind parameters correctly when preparing SQL statements.

 | Parameter | Type | Description |